 - Tap on 'Auto-Pause'

-- From here, you can set Audio-Pause to off, for run only, or for rides only.
+- From here, you can set Audio-Pause to off, for runs only, or for rides only.

-Running: This is a motion-based (accelerometer) Auto-Pause which uses your running movement to automatically detect when you are at rest.
+This is a motion-based (accelerometer) Auto-Pause that uses your running movement to automatically detect when you are at rest.
 Users will hear audio announcements for Auto-Pause events if they have split announcements on or live segment audio enabled.

 Keep in mind that if you manually pause the app, you must manually resume the app before continuing your activity, even if you have auto-pause enabled.